Colorful Flowers at Sentosa

 The West Dam

-The other Dam is nearer to Punggol Beach and leads to one corner with steps or staircase, another great location for fishing.
+The other Dam is nearer to Punggol Beach and leads to one corner with steps or staircase..
 You can get to Punggol Beach by taking Bus 84 from Punggol Bus Interchange and alight at Punggol End.
 Walk along Punggol Promenade on the right side of Punggol Beach to get here.
-Currently there is construction works and there is a barrier at the end of the Jetty Walk section.
-There is also a locked gate at the end of the Dam.
-Those adventurous and curious could figure a way across. ;)

 What to Do and See on Coney Island

 A rustic path cuts through the heart of Coney island and connects the two dams.
-This section is still under construction.
 Personally I would prefer that rustic path closer to the shoreline facing the Nature Park, Punggol Promenade and leave the central section of Coney Island intact.
 Less environmental destruction this way and leave the wildlife here more space to roam.
-A rustic park will be built here and from some maps, looks like this park will be on the opposite shore facing Pulau Ubin.

 coney island singapore